Higan (emulator): Overview

 Development of the emulator began with the name bsnes on October 14, 2004.
 The first version was released in May 2005 for Microsoft Windows.
 The early versions would require high-power hardware to run games in a consistent manner and therefore garnered controversy.
 Since then, it has been ported to Linux, macOS, and FreeBSD.
 Initially developed under a custom license, later releases were licensed under various versions of the GNU General Public License.
 On August 9, 2012, the project was renamed to higan, to better reflect its new nature as a multi-system emulator.
+It was named after a Japanese Buddhist holiday.

 The higan project has contributed significantly to the field of Super NES emulation, with a number of original achievements in its emulation, and in reverse engineering developments such as the organization of funds, hardware, and expertise for decapping the Super NES's enhancement chips.

 Higan is able to run every commercial Super NES title ever released.
 It is the first emulator to have featured SPC7110 emulation, cycle-accurate SPC 700 emulation, cycle-accurate Super FX emulation, Super Game Boy emulation, and a dot-based instead of scanline-based renderer for the Game Boy Advance.
 It is the first multi-emulator of this breadth to achieve cycle-based emulation for every single component of every system.

 Forked versions of bsnes have provided emulation support for Nintendo DS, XBAND, Super Famicom Box, Satellaview BS-X software, and tool-assisted speedruns.